 Burch and/or Birch

-Burch is a fairly common name in Stowupland, sometimes Burch is encountered as being spelt Birch.
+Burch is a fairly common name in Stowupland, whether Burch or Birch it will be found here.

 Not all Burch’s are related and sometimes it is impossible to tell from the snippets of information in our archives which Burch is being written about, many christian names are repeated across the families.